-During the quarter, Independence farmed-out the Grizzly and Aspen properties located in the White Gold District and are located respectively 118 and 150 km southeast of Dawson City.
+Earlier this year, Independence farmed-out the Grizzly and Aspen properties located in the White Gold District approximately 120 and 150 km, respectively, southeast of Dawson City.
 The Grizzly Property is comprised of 600 claims (approximately 12,540 hectares) and the Aspen Property is comprised of 510 claims (approximately 10,660 hectares).
 2011 exploration on both properties consisted of geochemical soil sampling.

-Under the terms of the Letter of Intent with the Optionee (Lucky Strike Resources Ltd.) respecting the farm-out, the Optionee may acquire an initial 60% interest in the Grizzly and the Aspen properties by making aggregate cash payments of \$200,000 (\$50,000 paid to date), issuing a total of 600,000 shares (200,000 issued to date) and incurring an aggregate \$3,000,000 in exploration expenditures.
-After vesting of a 60% interest, the Optionee may acquire an additional 10% interest in the two properties by making an additional cash payment of \$250,000, issuing an additional 500,000 shares and incurring an additional \$2,500,000 in exploration expenditures on the properties.
+Under the terms of the Letter of Intent with the optionee (Lucky Strike Resources Ltd.) respecting the farm-out, the optionee may acquire an initial 60% interest in the Grizzly and the Aspen properties by making aggregate cash payments of \$200,000 (\$50,000 paid to date), issuing a total of 600,000 shares (200,000 issued to date) and incurring an aggregate \$3,000,000 in exploration expenditures.
+After vesting of a 60% interest, the optionee may acquire an additional 10% interest in the two properties by making an additional cash payment of \$250,000, issuing an additional 500,000 shares and incurring an additional \$2,500,000 in exploration expenditures on the properties.
 Independence Gold will act as the operator for both projects during the first year of the farm-out.